roi-tans/airport-investment-agent/README.md

   agent.py       the conversation loop + memory
-  prompts.py     the system prompt - how the agent BEHAVES (routing lives here) tools.py       the five tools + their schemas - what the agent can DO kpis.py        all five KPI calculations, as pure functions bts.py         shared query layer: api(), fetch_*, by_year(), num() selftest.py    54 invariant checks against live BTS (no API key needed) TESTS.md       debugging map: question -> expected tool
+  prompts.py     the system prompt - how the agent BEHAVES (routing lives here) tools.py       the five tools + their schemas - what the agent can DO kpis.py        all five signal calculations, as pure functions bts.py         shared query layer: api(), fetch_*, by_year(), num() selftest.py    54 invariant checks against live BTS (no API key needed) TESTS.md       debugging map: question -> expected tool
 ```

-The five KPIs live in **one** file because they are five questions asked of one
+The five signals live in **one** file because they are five questions asked of one
-table, not five independent analyses - KPI 3 is literally KPI 1 + KPI 2 added
+table, not five independent analyses - Signal 3 is literally Signal 1 + Signal 2 added
 together.
 Everything in `kpis.py` is pure (rows in, dict out, no I/O), which is
 what makes `selftest.py` possible.